vjeantet/goDashing/README.md

 * if the file is a php file, it will be run assuming ```php``` is available on your system.
 	* others extentions with be executed directly.

-The output of the exected file feed should be a json representing the data to send to your widget, see examples.
+The output of the executed file should be a json representing the data to send to your widget, see examples in ```jobs``` folder.

 2 arguments are provided to each executed file
 * The url of the current running goDash